olinlibrary/infinity-board/README.md

 #### Install Node.js >8.5.0

-If you don't have Node.js v8.5.0 or greater already, [do that first](http://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/).
+If you don't have Node.js v8.5.0 or greater, which can be determined by running `node --version`,
+[do that first](http://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/).

 If you can, install Yarn instead of NPM for package management (it's a lot faster).